What Is Holter Monitoring?

 Holter monitoring is a painless way to record your heartbeat away from your healthcare provider’s office.
 It's a small, battery-operated, portable electrocardiogram (ECG) machine.
 It has wires that are put on your chest and a device to carry with you.
 It's about the size of a small digital camera.
 Holter monitoring records your heartbeat for at least 24 hours.
 Your provider then reviews the information at a later time.
 You can get your Holter monitor at a hospital, test center, or provider’s office.

 The monitor is used to record any problems with your heartbeat.
 It can show racing heartbeats, slow heartbeats, skipping heartbeats, fluttering heartbeats (palpitations), and fainting.
 All of these symptoms may be caused by an irregular heartbeat (arrhythmia).
 Holter monitors also provide information about your average heart rate throughout the day.

-When you receive a Holter monitor, your health care provider places small, painless pads (electrodes) on your chest.
-These connect to the lightweight unit, which attaches to a belt or shoulder strap.
+When you get a Holter monitor, your healthcare provider puts small, sticky pads (electrodes) on your chest.
+These connect to the monitor.
+The monitor attaches to a belt or shoulder strap.
 Newer Holter monitors don't require wires or leads.
 They're placed directly over the heart with a sticky patch.
 You need to keep the device on for at least 24 to 48 hours, or as directed by your provider.
 You also need to fill out a diary keeping track of any symptoms you may have during the monitoring period.
 Your provider will tell you how to do this.

 Try to sleep on your back.